jasonkrasavage/python-open-acoustics/README.md

 https://github.com/jasonkrasavage/python-open-acoustics

-This project is open source, feel free to fork the repo, add functionality, change code, etc. and email your changes to jason.krasavage@loop.colum.edu.
+This project is free and open source, feel free to fork the repo, add functionality, change code, etc. and email your changes to jason.krasavage@loop.colum.edu.